 Note 10.
-Paycheck Protection Program Loans
+Paycheck Protection Program Loan

-The Coronavirus Aid, Relief and Economic Security Act, signed into law on Friday, March 27, 2020, introduced the Paycheck Protection Program (PPP) to provide funding to small businesses with the goal of preventing job loss and business failures due to losses caused by the COVID-19 pandemic.
+The Coronavirus Aid, Relief and Economic Security Act introduced the Paycheck Protection Program (PPP) to provide funding to small businesses with the goal of preventing job loss and business failures due to losses caused by the COVID-19 pandemic.
 The PPP loan program was available for eligible small businesses, including nonprofits, to provide a forgivable loan to cover payroll and other costs.
 Through the Small Business Administration (SBA), the PPP loan is a 100% federal guaranteed unsecured loan requiring no collateral.
 A borrower of a PPP loan is eligible for loan forgiveness up to the full amount of the loan and any accrued interest for costs incurred and payments made during the 24-week period after the lender makes the first disbursement of the PPP loan to the borrower, subject to proper documentation.